lonexil/Postman-beginner-guide/postman-beginner-guide.md

 |---------------|---------------|
 |base_url| https://jsonplaceholder.typicode.com|
 |       |    |
-- you can add multiple variables for things like tokens, user IDs, etc.
+- You can add multiple variables for things like tokens, user IDs, etc.
 5. Once done , select your enviroment from the drop down at the top of postman to activate it.

-Tip:
+- Tip:
 Once your enviroment is set up you can reference variables in your request using {{variable_name}}.

 ## 10. Testing and Automation
-So far , you have learned how to make and organize requets in postman.
+So far , you have learned how to make and organize requests in postman.
 But what if you want to automatically check that your API is working the way it should every single time?
 That is here tests and automatios comes i
-Postman let you write smal scripts that run after each request, to validate the response or trigger a follow up action.
+Postman let you write small scripts that run after each request, to validate the response or trigger a follow up action.
 ### writing your first test
 Every equest in postman has a tests tab it is where you can write java script based checks.

 lets see an example:

-1. open any request (like a GET request to https://jsonplaceholde.typicode.com/posts/1).
+1. Open any request (like a GET request to https://jsonplaceholde.typicode.com/posts/1).
 2. Go to the tests tab (right beside the Body tab)
-3.  paste this simple script
+3. Paste this simple script

 ```
 pm.test("Status code is 200", function () {